thiagogsdsa/thiagogsdsa/README.md

 This **Buddhabrot fractal** is one of my favorite examples.
 It visualizes the *probability distribution* of escape trajectories from the Mandelbrot set.
 By tracing millions of paths as they diverge, the image reveals a complex structure built from randomness — a beautiful intersection of math, probability, and art.

+Fractals are not just art!
+They are highly relevant in real-world applications, such as **medical imaging**, **agriculture**, and **complex system modeling**.
+Quite soon, I plan to explore some of these practical applications in depth.

 As a mathematician and data scientist, I’m passionate about connecting abstract theory to the real world — and sometimes, that connection becomes unexpectedly beautiful.

 > Check out the repository [here](https://github.com/thiagogsdsa/math/blob/master/fractals/julia/Buddhabrot/README.md) for the full code and more images.

+###  math4datascience

+This repository delves into essential mathematical concepts for data science, including:

+- Norms, metrics, and topology
+- Limits and derivatives
+- Linear algebra for machine learning
+- Visualizing gradient descent

+Each topic is explored through Jupyter Notebooks, providing both theoretical insights and practical applications.

+🔗 Explore the full repository: [math4datascience](https://github.com/thiagogsdsa/math4datascience)